SpikeInterface/spikeextractors/README.md

 OUT[2] Num. events for unit 1 = 234
 OUT[3] Num. events for first second of unit 1 = 16
 ```
+OutputExtractors can also extract subsets of data from a processed data file or can extract data from multiple files with SubOutputExtractors and MultiOutputExtractors, respectively.
+Examples of these two classes can be seen in the [wiki](https://github.com/colehurwitz31/spikeinterface/wiki).

-That concludes the basic tutorial about the Input/Output Extractors.
+This concludes the basic tutorial about the Input/Output Extractors.
 To see currently implemented extractor subclasses, please check the [extractors](https://github.com/colehurwitz31/spikeinterface/tree/master/spikeinterface/extractors) folder in our repo.

+We have also implemented a variety of tools which use InputExtractors and OutputExtractors.
+Links to these tools are contained in the **Tools that use InputExtractors and OutputExtractors** section of the README.

 <br/>